NVIDIA/enroot/doc/configuration.md

 | `ENROOT_DATA_PATH` | `${XDG_DATA_HOME}/enroot` | Path to user container storage |
 | `ENROOT_TEMP_PATH` | `${TMPDIR}` | Path to temporary directory |

-If there is a directory `enroot.conf.d` next to `enroot.conf`, all files in that directory matching `*.conf` will be used considered, too.
+If there is a directory `enroot.conf.d` next to `enroot.conf`, all files in that directory matching `*.conf` will be considered, too.

 ## Container configuration